how to measure sleep duration: test_duration_w_date_and_time¶

 I change

-and the terminal shows all tests are still passing
+test_duration_w_date_and_timetotest_durationthe terminal shows all tests are still passing

 review¶